rockstartraders/CovidTrack/README.md

 CovidTrack
 </p></h1>

-- This is just a website created using Materilaize css and several API's specific to Covid-19.
+- This is just a website created using [Materialize CSS](https://materializecss.com/). and several API's specific to Covid-19.

 - Please see the site to view link to their repo and helpful resources.